 Pull six Rorschach test images from the Internet and label them A through G. Post them around the room and have students work in pairs to discuss what they see.
 Give them a recording sheet (designated A through G) so that they can jot down their observations.
 As students go to each station in the gallery walk, they will see with new eyes what their peers are seeing, and they’ll start to talk!

-I’ve put together a set of directions for each of these ice breakers along with the student handouts required to make them work.
-Check them out here.
+I’ve put together a set of directions for each of these icebreakers for teens along with the student handouts required to make them work.
+Check out the three fresh icebreakers here.

 ELA is really my shtick.
 Are you a middle or high school English teacher?
 If you want to receive regular resource updates, tips, tricks, freebies, and an occasional meme, come join me.
 You’ll immediately get in your inbox a mini unit on descriptive writing.